-We recommend that you air up all low or flat tires before using and storing.
-Max pressure is stamped on the wall of the tire.
+Tires: We recommend that you air up all tires before using.
+Tire pressure is stamped on the side wall of the tire.
 All tires should be aired to this max pressure.
 Be sure to check all your tires and valve stems for dry rot and cracking.
-(Don't just look at the surface, look between the treads too) When storing your rv do not use wood by tires, the wood draws moisture out of the tires and will dry rot them faster.
+Don't just look at the surface of the tire, look between the treads too.

-It is recommended to spray a little lock key lube or WD40 in all keylocks to stop corrossion.
+LUBING: It is recommended to spray a little lock key lube or WD40 in all keylocks to stop corrossion.
 Be sure to lube all compartment door locks and hinges along with your tongue jack.

 15780 Common Rd.